bennop/Kata/20200922/README.md

     - write combined info to output

 #### Line Count
-Initially hard-code the number of lines (see Outlook below for improvement)
+Initially hard-code the number of lines (see "*introspection*" in Outlook below for improvement)

 ### Realisation
 Use unfamiliar language for simple task (initial step, first file): `Java` and `Julia`.